afrank84/frankndok/docs/christianity/Sermons/LyingToTheHolySpirit_TheDangerOfSpiritualDeception.md

 “Holy Spirit, search our hearts today.
 Remove all falsehood, pride, and performance.
 Help us to be honest with You, with ourselves, and with one another.
 Make us a church that walks in truth and integrity, so Your presence can dwell among us powerfully.
 In Jesus’ name, amen.”

----

-Let me know if you want a second sermon in the same style for the rest of Acts 5.